usc-isi-i2/kgtk/docs/import/import_ntriples.md

 ### ID Management

-`kgtk import_ntriples` will optionally build a new ID column or populate an existing ID column.
+`kgtk import-ntriples` will optionally build a new ID column or populate an existing ID column.

 ```